abraunegg/onedrive/docs/webhooks.md

-# How to configure receiving real-time changes from Microsoft OneDrive
+# How to configure receiving real-time changes from Microsoft OneDrive using webhooks

 When operating in 'Monitor Mode,' receiving real-time updates to online data can significantly enhance synchronisation efficiency.
-This is achieved by enabling 'webhooks,' which allows the client to subscribe to remote updates.
+This is achieved by enabling 'webhooks,' which allows the client to subscribe to remote updates and receive real-time notifications when certain events occur on Microsoft OneDrive.

 With this setup, any remote changes are promptly synchronised to your local file system, eliminating the need to wait for the next scheduled synchronisation cycle.